 Like a fizzing glass of bubbly, champagne blonde is the go-to hair hue for women wanting to be shiny and classy.
-This popular shade of blonde hair consists of a golden blonde hue with a rosy undertone in it.
+This popular shade of blonde hair has a golden blonde hue with a rosy undertone.

 Having a blush of rose in it doesn’t overwhelm the blonde in any way, making it a perfect blend.
 It suits women with pale skin the best but is customizable for almost all skin tones.

 Going for a champagne blonde shade needs great care and maintenance.
 “Make sure you know you can afford it and the recommended upkeep,” says Attie Beck, a hairstylist from Springfield, MO.

 “Haircare means using good hair products and defending them from chlorine and the sun,” says Beck.
 “Do regular haircuts as blonde hues will be drier than normal and need more upkeep to keep it healthy.”

 Beck suggests the use of Hairstory’s New Wash.
 She explains, “It’s a cleanser/conditioner for the hair that doesn’t have sulfates/detergents.
 It doesn’t pull out the toner in the hair so it will keep the color longer.”

 Before your next hair color appointment, check out these popular photos of champagne blonde hair color ideas.

 #1: Medium-Length Bubbly Blonde Hair

 Bubbly blonde hair is also known as a champagne blonde.
 It’s a beautiful mixture of golden blonde and pale pink tint.